-There are many ways you can use this maintenance checklist (or others), but to get the most value from it, you might consider following the steps below:
+There are many ways you can use this maintenance checklist, but to get the most value from it, you might consider following the steps below:

 - Take a brief look at the checklist, to see if it seems right for you and your coalition.

 - If you think it does, take the time to respond to the checklist items.
 Respond to each item thoughtfully, and tally up the scores.
 This should take no more than 15-20 minutes.

 - Consider giving the checklist to other leaders, and perhaps other members, of your coalition.
 Generally speaking, the more the better; get them involved in the maintenance process.

 - Summarize and communicate the results.

 - Present the results in a meeting of the coalition, allowing sufficient time for discussion.

 - If needed, form a group to make recommendations based upon the results.